 A crane operator attempted to contact Skilled Trades Ontario (STO) to request an explanation regarding an invoice and was unable to obtain services in French.

 We were contacted by a Francophone mother whose child identifies as female – which represented a change from the gender assigned to the child at birth.

 A man filed a complaint about Ontario Health’s job postings.

 A woman informed us that French subtitles had disappeared from the videos on the Ministry of Labour, Immigration, Training and Skills Development’s Facebook page entitled “Lieux de travail de l’Ontario [Ontario At Work].”

 18 October 2022

-A Francophone man who wanted to renew a licence plate did not receive services in French from ServiceOntario in a designated area.
+A Francophone man who wanted some information about renewing his licence plate contacted our Office because he was unable to obtain service in French from a ServiceOntario office in a designated area.